-A great way to accomplish this is by offering an online customer portal that is linked to your CRM software.
-Through this portal, customers can access information and complete tasks such as:
+A great way to accomplish this is by offering an online customer portal that’s linked to your CRM software.
+Through this portal, customers access their information and complete tasks such as:

 1. Your team isn’t spending time updating customer information

-Luckily, providing an online customer portal can mitigate this issue.
-Rather than having to call or email your company, customers can simply log on and update their billing address or contact details on their own time.
+Luckily, providing an online customer portal solves this issue.
+Rather than calling or emailing your company, customers simply log on and update their details in their own time.

 3. Your team isn’t waiting on someone with access to QuickBooks to help a customer